EliahKagan/userstyles/README.md

 # userstyles - some drafts of user styles

-These are some drafts of userstyles.
+These are some drafts of user styles.
 They can be used with a user-style manager such as [Stylus](https://add0n.com/stylus.html).
 They may still have bugs.
-As of this writing, I haven&rsquo;t uploaded them to a userstyles-specific repository such as [userstyles.org](https://userstyles.org/).
+As of this writing, I haven&rsquo;t uploaded them to a user styles repository such as [userstyles.org](https://userstyles.org/).

 ## License